betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 # Apply for the BSSw Fellowship Program

 BSSw will begin accepting applications in September.
-This designation offers recognition and funding to advocates of high-quality scientific software and leaders in the field.
+BSSw Fellows receive recognition and funding to be advocates of high-quality scientific software and leaders in the field.

 ### Timeline for 2020 BSSw Fellowship Program